rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 - Werkzeug
     - toolkit that implements requests, response objects and other utility functions
     - debugger, classes to build requests and process responses, routing, making dev server
+- Flask provides a development WSGI through Werkzeug with `flask run`

 ---
 ## Why Flask
 - built in debugger
 - easily scalable